Google changed everything. After the Internet changed everything.

 You are a brand.
 You are in charge of your brand.
 There is no single path to success.
 And there is no right way to create the brand called you.
 Except this.
 Start today.
 Tom Peters

-That’s why the Mixonian theme for 2017 is The Brand Called You.
+That’s why the Mixonian theme for 2017 has been The Brand Called You.

 Not all luxury brands are soft and pretty like Johnstons of Elgin fine cashmere; your particular personal brand may be rough and strong like Dewalt drills.
 I use the word “luxe” because I want you to add more value and get rewarded for that.